-copydir

-is the destination SAS root directory for the scaled-down configuration.
-You can specify copydir as a local directory (for example, c:\mysas) or as a network path (for example, \\server\share\pubsas).
+copydir is the destination SAS root directory for the scaled-down version.

+You can specify copydir as a local directory (for example, c:\mysas) or as a network path (for example \\server\share\pubsas).
-rtracelog

-is the log file that is created when you use the RTRACE and RTRACELOC system options.
+rtracelog is the log file created using the RTRACE and RTRACELOC system options.

-cpcmd

-is the DOS copy command, with options, that you want to use in the copy script.
-The default is COPY /V.
+cpcmd is the DOS copy command, with options, that you want to use in the copy script.
+The default is copy /v.

-scriptloc

-is the location of the resulting batch file containing the copy commands.
-The default is COPYSAS.BAT in your SASUSER folder.
+scriptloc is the location of the resulting batch file containing the copy commands.
+The default is COPYSAS.BAT in your SASUSER subdirectory.

-mkcmd

-is the DOS make directory command, with options, that you want to use in the copy script.
-The default is MKDIR.
+mkcmd is the DOS make directory command, with options, that you want to use in the copy script.
+The default is mkdir.

-For complete information about the COPYSAS macro, see "COPYSAS Autocall Macro" on page 394.
+For complete information about the COPYSAS macro, see "COPYSAS Autocall Macro" on page 487.